QuentinWidlocher/remix-template/README.md

 You can access the Prisma client by importing `db` from `~/utils/db.ts`.\
 This script allow reloading the Remix server without re-creating a new database connection each time.

+---

+Don't forget to add a `.env` file at the root of the project and declare a `DATABSE_URL`.